Everything You Need to Know About Importing Electronics from China to India

 • These import restrictions are imposed to boost the Indian domestic manufacturers and support the “Make in India” campaign.
 This move can lower the cost of electronic items.

-• In the notification, DGFT has mandated that businesses will have to present a license for importing mentioned electronic devices.
+• In the notification, DGFT has mandated that businesses will have to present a license for importing the mentioned electronic devices.

-• There is a notification from the Ministry of Commerce dated May 20, 2024 - which reinforced the restrictions on imports of specific electronics and IT goods.
+• There is a notification from the Ministry of Commerce dated May 20, 2024, which reinforced the restrictions on imports of specific electronics and IT goods.
 The rule, in effect since 2021, forbids unregistered and non-compliant products.

 • The non-compliant goods will face re-exportation or destruction.

-Kindly note that there are import restrictions – something different from an outright ban on the importation of some products.
-However, to have a smooth import the business must abide by the new regulations and the new procedures.
+• Kindly note that there are import restrictions – something different from an outright ban on the importation of some products.
+However, to have a smooth import, the business must abide by the new regulations and the new procedures.

 It has three key functions:

-1. Set the uniform IS (Indian Standard) for agricultural and industrially manufactured goods,
+• Set the uniform IS (Indian Standard) for agricultural and industrially manufactured goods,

-2. as a universal service requirement to have products tested, and
+• As a universal service requirement to have products tested, and

 • This category of EIT and ICT products includes mobile phones, laptops, smart watches, Bluetooth speakers, television sets, and LED lights.